 In 2018 we launched two new VME processor boards that are based on Intel® processor devices that have a 15-year life cycle to extend the life of VMEbus solutions.
-These new products are initially available for air-cooled applications, rugged conduction-cooled variants will be available once the relevant qualification tests are completed.
+These defense processor boards are initially available for air-cooled applications, rugged conduction-cooled variants will be available once the relevant qualification tests are completed.
 Concurrent Technologies took a strategic decision in 2014 to base all new VME boards on the tried and tested Universe-II VME bridge so that we could maintain our Enhanced VMEbus API used by customers worldwide.
 At the time we surveyed our customer base, 95% of which said they only used the basic VME64 functionality, some also noted that they use VME format boards but use Gigabit Ethernet for their data communicatons.

 VP B7x/msd is based around a six-core Intel® Xeon® processor E-2176M (formerly known as Coffee Lake) and up to 32Gbytes of DDR4 memory.

 VP F6x/msd is fitted with a four-core Intel® Xeon® processor E3-1505L v6 and includes dual PMC/XMC sites plus an option for two additional PMC modules using a carrier card in a 2-slot configuration.

 Both boards have a site for a SATA based Flash drive up to 128Gbytes, an M.2 site for up to 1Tbytes of high speed PCI Express® NVMe storage and an adapter for a 2-5-inch Solid State Disk.
 In addition, a variety of USB, RS232, Gigabit Ethernet and display interfaces are supported.